 - 1 large egg

 - 1 1/2 cup all-purpose flour

 - 1/2 teaspoons salt

-In a large bowl, combine the wet ingredients - pumpkin, canola oil, egg, egg yolk, sour cream, milk, and vanilla.
+- In a large bowl, combine the wet ingredients - pumpkin, canola oil, egg, milk, and vanilla.

-For the topping: Melt butter in small dish.
+- For the topping: Melt butter in small dish.
 Combine cinnamon and sugar in another dish.
-Place each donut in butter, rotating it to both sides.
-Then dip in cinnamon and sugar, and place back on cooling racks.
+Place each donut in butter and get one side wet.
+Then dip that side in cinnamon and sugar, and place back on cooling racks.